RonWaller/webdev_starter_project_master/README.md

   You will need NodeJS to run the npm scripts in this project.
 NPM will install with the NodeJS installation.
 [NodeJS](http://nodejs.org)

 ## Install
-  You will need to clone the repository to your local machine where you what your project to run.
-Change your diretory to the cloned repository.
+  You will need to clone the repository to your local machine where you what your project to run, or you can download the zip folder.

+  Change your directory to the cloned repository.

+  If you clone the repository you need to delete the Node_Modules folder and the .git folder or with the zip folder you can copy in everything except Node_Modules and .git folders into your project folder.

   ```
   npm install
   ```